jonyan/portfolio-2018/content/work/firsthand.md

 	<div class="row container-vertical-margin">
 		<div class="offset-lg-6 col-lg-6 col-md-12">
 			<p>
 				We created basic wireframes to map out the user experience, focusing on the two primary actions a user could take on our site: 1. adding an item to a try-on bag and 2. checking out.
-We designed the service so that these actions were accessible with at most two clicks from any page.
+We designed the service such that these actions were accessible with at most two clicks from any page.
 For adding a product, we placed a product search bar at the top of every page and for checking out we placed a prominent checkout button in the “Try-on Bag” side drawer.
 			</p>
 			<p>
-				We finalized our wireframes with a clickable prototype that we had friends and family test for basic usability and cohesiveness.
+				We finalized our wireframes into two clickable prototypes, one for new users and one for existing users, and had friends and family test for basic usability and cohesiveness.
 			</p>
 		</div>
 	</div>